 Finally, when it comes to the tour and activity package itself, Sam looks for positive online reviews.
 As long as it’s a quality experience, includes something she likes and has justified pricing, she’ll go even if it’s a couples tour.
 Susan does the same, and also adds, “I love tour services that pick me up at my hotel because local transit is a stress point for me.
 The easier, the better.
 I’m inevitably there to relax and explore.”

-How solo travelers book tours and activities
+How solo travelers book experiences

 When traveling to developing regions, it’s sometimes a challenge to make reservations in advance.
 Bobby-Joe discovered this in Mexico.
 Since it’s mostly a cash country, there wasn’t a whole lot they could book ahead of time.
 Instead, they looked up options for what they wanted to do and then decided upon arrival whether they still wanted to do it.